Samuel-venezia/Approaches-to-Image-Stitching/README.md

 ### Adobe Panoramic Dataset
-The panoramic dataset can be found here: https://sourceforge.net/projects/adobedatasets.adobe/files/
+The panoramic dataset can be found here: https://sourceforge.net/projects/adobedatasets.adobe/files/ It needs to be in the following directory format:
 '''
 <details>
-  <summary>It needs to be in the following directory format </summary>
   adobe_panoramic
   ├── carmel
   │   └── carmel-00